toolsinabox/foxess-v2/UPLOAD_INSTRUCTIONS.md

 Your Foxess V2 integration is ready to be shared with the Home Assistant community!

 **Your credentials used for testing:**
-- Username: eddie@toolsinabox.com.au
+- Username: email@address.com
-- Password: Asc221210%
+- Password: Password
 - Battery SOC: 89% ✅
 - PV Power: 0.37 kW ✅